J

 How hard is it to get into Johns Hopkins and can you get accepted?

-Johns Hopkins is extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
-Last year, 2,972 out of the 39,515 who applied were admitted.
+Johns Hopkins is an extremely competitive school to get into and is highly selective who it accepts.
+You have a very low chance of acceptance even even if you meet the admission criteria.
+It's critical that you meet their GPA requirements to get past the first round of consideration.
+Last year, only 2,745 out of the 37,844 who applied were admitted.

-The school has exceptionally high admission requirements, generally admitting students who can score in the top 2 percent on standardized admission tests.
 Johns Hopkins University typically accepts and attracts "A-" average high school students with an average GPA around 3.92.
 Most incoming freshmen graduate in the top ten percent of their high school class or better.
-48% of those admitted chose to enroll in the school.
+Of those applicants who were admitted, 51% enrolled.
+This indicates that the school is a top choice for many students who apply.

 Admission Requirements in Brief